We visited the zoo on Saturday.

 “It’s all happening at the zoo,” the lyrics say.
 “The monkeys stand for honesty.
 Giraffes are insincere.
 And the elephants are kindly but they’re dumb.”

-The numbers of people there indicated that things were happening there.
+The number of people there indicated that things were happening there.
 The weather was the nicest we’d had all week and the temperature was perfect for walking around enjoying the sunshine.

 Certainly part of the reason is that we don’t see them on a daily basis.
 Native people in Africa don’t stand around and watch lions sleep, as far as I know.